 Legal Requirements

 Legal requirements for setting up a healthcare power of attorney vary by state, but common elements exist.
 Most states require the principal, the person creating the POA, to be at least 18 years old and of sound mind.
-The document must be signed and often needs notarization to be legally binding.
-In many cases, two witnesses must be present during the signing, and these witnesses should not be the designated agent or parties with financial interests in the principal’s estate.
+The document must be signed by an online notary and often needs notarization to be legally binding.
+In many cases, two witnesses must be present during the signing, and these witnesses should not be the designated agents or parties with financial interests in the principal’s estate.
 Consulting with a legal professional ensures all state-specific laws are followed, guaranteeing the POA’s validity.

 Choosing The Right Agent